Permesso di Soggiorno Processing Time 2026: How Long Does it Take?

 You don’t need to visit the Questura to know if your permit is ready.
 You can track your application using:

-Legal Tip: If your application has exceeded the legal limits and is causing you significant professional or personal hardship, it is possible to send a formal notice (Diffida) via an immigration lawyer to expedite the process.
+⚠️ Legal Tip: If your application has exceeded the legal limits and is causing you significant professional or personal hardship, we can assist you and send a formal notice (Diffida) to expedite the process.

 Traveling while waiting: is it possible?